 A U.S. Participant who receives a restricted stock award generally recognizes ordinary compensation income equal to the excess, if any, of the fair market value of such shares at the time the restriction lapses over any amount paid for the shares.
-Alternatively, the U.S. Participant may make an election under Section 83(b) of the Code to be taxed on the fair market value of such shares at the time of grant.
+Alternatively, the U.S. Participant may make an election under Section 83(b) of the IRC to be taxed on the fair market value of such shares at the time of grant less the amount, if any, paid for such shares.
 The Company generally will be entitled to a deduction at the same time and in the same amount as the income that is required to be included by the U.S. Participant.